Home Cables Locations ● Live Health Research Guide

 Jakarta, Indonesia is a submarine cable landing point in Indonesia (coordinates -6.1716°, 106.8279°).
 It serves 9 submarine cable systems, making it a significant node in Indonesia's international connectivity infrastructure.

-Jakarta, officially the Special Capital Region of Jakarta, is the de facto capital and largest city of Indonesia, and an autonomous region with administrative status equivalent to a province.
-Located on the northwestern coast of Java, the world's most populous island, it borders the provinces of West Java and Banten and faces the Java Sea to the north.
-Although Jakarta itself covers about 662 square kilometres, the wider Jakarta metropolitan area—commonly known as Greater Jakarta—is one of the largest urban agglomerations in the world.
-The city is Indonesia's political, economic, and cultural centre, and hosts numerous national institutions, corporate headquarters, and the secretariat of the Association of Southeast Asian Nations (ASEAN).
+Jakarta, officially the Special Capital Region of Jakarta, is the de facto capital and largest city of Indonesia, with administrative status equivalent to a province.
+It lies on the northwestern coast of Java, borders the provinces of West Java and Banten, and faces the Java Sea to the north.
+Jakarta itself covers about 662 square kilometres, but the wider Jakarta metropolitan area—locally known as Jabodetabek—is among the largest urban agglomerations in the world.
+It is the country's political, economic, and cultural centre and contains many national institutions, corporate headquarters, and the secretariat of the Association of Southeast Asian Nations (ASEAN).
 Wikipedia

 Connected submarine cables